tunsroy/tunsdav/README.md

 - Version Control: Git, GitHub

-### Projects
+### Projects in view

-Below is a selection of my data science projects, showcasing my capabilities in various domains of machine learning, data analysis, and deep learning.
+Below is a selection of my feature data science projects in past tense, showcasing my capabilities in various domains of machine learning, data analysis, and deep learning.

 1. Customer Churn Prediction
 Description: Developed a machine learning model to predict customer churn for a telecommunications company, improving retention strategies.